Scott and Angela

 As a pastor's kid, I grew up in an environment where learning the Bible was an easy task.
 I really enjoyed attending church, and going to Sunday School was one of my favorite activities.
 I was also a sensitive child – I'm not sure if it was responsiveness to the Holy Spirit or to the mood of certain services, but I often felt pulled to raise my hand or go forward if there was ever a call to make a decision for Christ.

 I remember very clearly one time as a young girl sitting in church and listening to my dad preach a salvation message.
 For some reason, the only part that stuck out to me was his section on hell.
 All I could think about that night was how scary and horrible it would be to live in such an awful place for the rest of my life.
 I would've done just about anything not to go there.
 Looking back, I'm really grateful that my dad didn't give any sort of altar call that day.
-I know I would've responded simply because I was scared of the alternative to accepting Christ.
+I think I would've responded simply because I was scared of the alternative to accepting Christ.
 Thankfully that wasn't the end of the story!
 In a following service Dad continued that message of salvation, and I started to put the pieces together more fully.
 I had a loving God – one Who had sent His precious Son to die for me so that I wouldn't have to pay that penalty of death!
 It was so unfathomable that Christ was willing and waiting to forgive me of my sins so that I could enter into a deep and full relationship with Him.
 Even at that young age, I knew that's what was lacking in my life.
 That night in my bunk bed, I lay with my face in my pillow and asked Jesus to truly take control of my life.
 I will never forget the feelings of joy and peace that just overwhelmed me there in my dark room.

 In high school, I took two missions trips – one to Costa Rica and one to the Dominican Republic.
 Those trips did much to change my ethnocentric perspective, and I remember leaving both week-long visits with a tug on my heart to be involved in missions on some level.
 However, I dismissed the idea that God would ever want me to do missions outside the States.
 I went to college to get a degree in Education with the intent of working in an inner-city public school.